CanadianShield/ManageTravelers/README.md

 ## Named Locations

 1. We need to create the different Countries Location for every continent.
-*a.
-You must ensure that a country is not part of two continents Locations.
+- You must ensure that a country is not part of two continents Locations.
 2. We create a new Countries Location for anonymous countries/regions.
-..a.
-We need to check the “Include unknown countries/regions”.
+- We need to check the “Include unknown countries/regions”.
 i.
 IPv6 addresses fall into that category, see step 4.
-b.
-We also need to have at least one country selected.
+- We also need to have at least one country selected.
 3. We need to create a Countries Location for our countries of operation.
 4. We create an IP range's location containing the IPv6 addresses of our countries of operation.
-a.
-You can split in multiple Named Locations to make it easier to manage.
+- You can split in multiple Named Locations to make it easier to manage.
-b.
-It must not be as a Trusted Location.
+- It must not be as a Trusted Location.